What is a lightning rod?

-The objetive of a lightning protection system system is:
+The aim of a lightning protection system is:

 2) To conduct lightning current safely to earth

-3) To dissipate the lightning current in the ground
+3) To dissipate the lightning current to the ground

 4) To provide protection against the secondary effects of lightning

-In a world where buildings and equipment are more complex every day, lightning is a constant hazard.
+In a world where buildings and equipment are becoming more complex, lightning represents a hazard.
 One discharge can damage buildings and cause failures in electronic equipment.
-It can even provoke fire and lead to serious financial losses.
+It can even provoke a fire and lead to serious economic losses.

-Which are the effects of being struck by lightning and why do we use a lightning rod?
+Which are the effects of lightning and why do we use a lightning rod?

 - Electrical effects: equipment destruction.
-Increases in ground voltage and surges can damage the equipment connected to the electrical network.
+Increase in ground voltage and surges can damage the equipment connected to the electrical network.

 - Electrodynamic effects: damage to buildings.
 Deformations and breakages in the structure due to the force generated by the high magnetic field produced.

 - Thermal effects: fires.
-Sparks and heat dissipation by the Joule effect can even cause fires.
+Sparks and heat dissipation by the Joule effect can cause fires.

 - Effects on people and animals: electrocutions and burns.
-Current of a certain intensity passing throught the body for a short period of time is enough to cause the risk of electrocution due to cardiac or respiratory arrest.
-The risk of burns can also be added to the list.
+Current of a certain intensity passing through the body for a short period of time is enough to cause the risk of electrocution due to cardiac or respiratory arrest.
+Besides, there is risk of burns.

 - Inductive effects: Within a variable electromagnetic field, induced currents appear in every conductor.
 If these conductors reach computers or other electronic equipment, irreversible damage may be produced.